gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 #### Thursday, February 8, 2024

-The 14.8 release of GitLens feature several enhancements to make easier to use with worktrees, views diffs and pull-requests, and enterprise improvements for Cloud Patches.
+The 14.8 release of GitLens features several enhancements to make it easier to use worktrees, view diffs and pull-requests, and includes enterprise improvements for Cloud Patches.

 <img src="/wp-content/uploads/gl-14-8-hero.png" class="img-responsive center img-bordered">

 ### Worktree Workflow Improvements ✨

-One of the most notable improvements is to worktrees.
-GitLens 14.8 simplifies the process of creating and opening worktrees by reducing the number of steps and options required.
-There are also new options to easily create a worktree when switching branches, and copy current working changes to an existing worktree.
-These worktree enhancements will help streamline your workflow.
+We've improved and streamlined the process of creating and opening worktrees.
+This includes new options for creating a worktree when switching branches as well as skipping prompts for remote creating and just auto-adding them.
+We've also added a command for copying your current working changes to an existing worktree.

 ### VS Code Multi-diff Support